gmu-gd/web21-spring/syllabus/index.md

 * Care about yourself & your work, your classmates & their work, and this class.

 ### Weekly Schedule
-Class is on Tuesdays from 10:30–1:10.
+Class is on Tuesdays.
 Most days we will meet for the entire time but some weeks we will have individual meetings or end early.
 All work is due the Monday before class by 11:59pm ET.
 This will allow me time to review before class and make sure you aren't working at 3am.
 Time management is an important skill to master and, more importantly, you need to sleep.

-### Schedule
+### Semester Schedule
 The [schedule]({{ site.baseurl }}/schedule/) on this site is an outline of what we will be covering this spring with due dates.
 It is subject to additions and subtractions.

 ### Discussion of Work